usepvm/pvm/readme.md

 **Customizing Scripts:**

-You can customize scripts by editing the `scripts` section in `src/helpers/config.ps1`.
-The scripts are defined in the `$PVMConfig.defaults.scripts` hashtable.
-Add or modify scripts to suit your workflow.
+You can customize scripts by editing the `storage/data/templates/scripts.json` file, Add or modify scripts to suit your workflow.

 ## Contributing